MG977/GIS4schools-RS/rs_imageanalysis.rst

 Now we want the classification algorithm to **predict** each image pixel’s **UNKNOWN land cover** based on their spectral signature’s **similarity** (calculated from the multiband satellite images) with the **KNOWN training samples**.
 The output is a classification map with all the classes defined by the training samples (:numref:`Fig10_signature`).

-**In other words, a classification map is a prediction based on the knowledge of some (limited) training sites.**
+**In other words, the classification map is a prediction based on the knowledge of some limited training sites.**

 .. _Fig10_signature:
 .. figure:: /Figure/Fig10_signature.png